upspal/K-Means-on-Stocks/README.md

    - The algorithm iteratively assigned each data point to the nearest centroid and updated the centroids based on the mean of the assigned points.
    - The process was repeated until the centroids stabilized or a maximum number of iterations was reached.

+4. **Streamlit Application**:
+   - A Streamlit application is provided to interactively run the K-Means clustering on selected stocks.
+   - Users can select stocks, define the timeframe, and specify the number of clusters.
+   - The application visualizes the clustering results and provides detailed data for each cluster.

 ## How to Run

 1. Clone the repository.
 2. Install the required packages using `pip install -r requirements.txt`.
 3. Run the Jupyter notebook `KMeans.ipynb` to see the implementation and results.
+4. Launch the Streamlit application using the command `streamlit run KMeans.py` to interact with the clustering results.